New Arrangements for Selected Medical Practitioner Services

 This approved list (below) of SMPs will be continually maintained and published on the Board's website.
 From this list former and serving officers can select who they wish to undertake their assessment, provided that they have not been assessed and/or treated by that SMP within 2 years.

-All assessment appointments will take place in specifically designed facilities at the Board’s premises in the Waterside Tower, 31 Clarendon Dock, Belfast (you can access a location map by clicking here ).
+All assessment appointments will take place in specifically designed facilities at the Board’s premises in the Waterside Tower, 31 Clarendon Dock, Belfast (you can access a location map here.
 Appointments under these new arrangements will commence in November 2016.
 NIPB Police Administration Branch will write to former and serving officers who have applied for ill health retirement and /or injury awards, requesting that they select three doctors from the SMP list who they wish to undertake their assessment and complete a new consent form (SMP2).
 An applicant may not select an SMP for their list, if they have been assessed and/or treated by that SMP within 2 years.

 On receipt of this information by the NIPB Police Administration Branch, an assessment will be scheduled for you with one of your chosen SMPs to act in your assessment on the next available appointment.

 As part of these new arrangements all files and related materials held by the former SMP contractor have been transferred and are held securely in accordance with our obligations under Data Protection Act.